ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 This creates the collection directory structure.

 2. Copy the standalone role directory into the :file:`roles/` subdirectory of the collection.
+Roles in collections cannot have hyphens in the role name.
+Rename any such roles to use underscores instead.

 .. code-block:: bash